 "Do not judge so that you will not be judged.Matthew 7:1(NASB)

-However, there are many areas in the Christian life where we have been given the right and authority to make judgements... which include disputes within a church body; the corrective role of elders in a congregation of believers and especially in the area of doctrinal error.
-And we are certainly are called upon to differentiate between what is good and what is evil - for we are not to have any connection with the destructive forces of evil, but to hold fast to that which is good.
+However, there are many areas in the Christian life where we have been given the right and authority to make judgements, which include disputes within a church body, the corrective role of elders in a congregation of believers, and especially in the area of doctrinal error.
+And we are certainly called upon to differentiate between what is good and what is evil, for we are not to have any connection with the destructive forces of evil, but to hold fast to that which is good.

-We are given wisdom; discernment and the indwelling Holy Spirit to judge between the good and the evil and we have been given the Word of God the judge between truth and error.
+We are given wisdom, discernment, and the indwelling Holy Spirit to judge between the good and the evil, and we have been given the Word of God to judge between truth and error.
 But we are also warned of the serious consequences and destructive force of the hypocritical, sanctimonious criticism of other believers.

-Heavenly Father, keep me I pray from hypocritical thoughts and unrighteous judgement of others - but give me the wisdom and discernment I need to judge between that which is good and that which is evil.
-Keep me walking humbly before You and help me to always to consider the needs of others before my own - this I ask in Jesus' name, AMEN.
+Heavenly Father, keep me, I pray, from hypocritical thoughts and unrighteous judgement of others.
+But please give me the wisdom and discernment I need to judge between that which is good and that which is evil.
+Keep me walking humbly before You, and help me to always consider the needs of others before my own.
+This I ask in Jesus' name, AMEN.